Burlington Transit

 Burlington Transit is the public transport provider in the city of Burlington, Ontario, Canada.
 Services began in September 1975, after the city had been served by neighbouring systems including Hamilton Street Railway (HSR) and former subsidiary Canada Coach Lines, as well as "local" services to and from Toronto once provided by Gray Coach Lines and GO Transit along Lakeshore Road (Highway 2).

-Burlington Transit is a member of the Canadian Urban Transit Association.
+Burlington Transit is a member of the Canadian Urban Transit Association, and their union is ran by Canadian Union of Public Employees Local #2723.

 It connects with Hamilton Street Railway to the south and west and Oakville Transit to the east.
 In addition, the Appleby, Burlington, and Aldershot GO Transit stations on the Lakeshore West line are also connected.
-The bus terminal, located in downtown at 430 John Street, close to Lakeshore Road (Highway 2), is the main bus terminal.
-The transit yard and administration centre is situated at 3332 Harvester Road.
+Burlington Transit operates a partial grid network using the GO stations and a downtown terminal as transfer points.